prometheus/docs/content/docs/introduction/glossary.md

 A target is the definition of an object to scrape.
 For example, what labels to apply, any authentication required to connect, or other information that defines how the scrape will occur.

+### Time Series

+The Prometheus time series are streams of timestamped values belonging to the same metric and the same set of labeled dimensions.
+Prometheus stores all data as time series.